DeepeshSharma1807/FoodDeliveryApp/README.md

 - **Order Tracking**: Real-time order status
 - **Reviews**: Let users rate restaurants
 - **Backend**: Build my own API instead of using Swiggy's
+- **Progressive Web App**: Make it installable on mobile devices

 ## 🤔 What I'd Do Differently

 Looking back, I would:
 - Plan the component structure better from the start
 - Use TypeScript (heard it's good for catching errors)
-- Add more error handling
+- Add more error handling (though the mock data fallback helps!)
 - Write some tests (still need to learn this)
 - Use a state management library for complex data
+- Start with Vite from the beginning instead of migrating later
+- Implement proper error boundaries for better user experience

 ## 👨‍💻 About Me